opensearch-project/project-website/events/opensearchcon/archive/_sample-year/_sample-year-location/_sample-year-location-speakers/_sample-index.md

 # The conference_sessions template is required.
 layout: conference_speakers

-# Document title in the form of OpenSearchCon + the year of the conference [+ the location (If there is was more than one for the year)] + Session Lineup
-# For example: "OpenSearchCon 2022 Session Lineup.
-# This value is used in the <title> element and shown in the browser title bar.
+# Document title displyed in the browser title bar.
 title: "Meet the OpenSearchCon 2022 Speakers"

 # Can be the same as title.
 Will be used as the page title in the top level <h1> element